nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 in different networks so they cannot talk to one another directly.

-I therefore wrote a small go program (the _reflector_) that accepts HTTP and TCP connections: Whenever it recieves a HTTP request, it sends "PEW!" to one of the connected TCP clients (Usually there is only one).
+I therefore wrote a small go program (the _reflector_) that accepts HTTP and TCP connections: Whenever it receives a HTTP request, it sends "PEW!" to one of the connected TCP clients (Usually there is only one).
 The code is pretty simple, the only tricky part is to ensure that reconnections are handled well.